-- You can join a different Medicare health plan, - OR You can change to Original Medicare.
+- You can change to a different PHIP Medicare plan, - You can join a different Medicare health plan not offered by PHIP, - OR You can change to Original Medicare.
 If you change to Original Medicare, you will need to decide whether to join a Medicare drug plan and whether to buy a Medicare supplement (Medigap) policy.

-To learn more about Original Medicare and the different types of Medicare plans, read Medicare & You 2017, call your State Health Insurance Assistance Program (see Section 6), or call Medicare (see Section 8.2).
+To learn more about Original Medicare and the different types of Medicare plans, read Medicare & You 2017, call your State Health Insurance Assistance Program (see Section 5), or call Medicare (see Section 7.2).